tandasat/HyperPlatform/README.md

 - Implementing virtual-machine-based intrusion prevention system (VIPS)
 - Reverse-engineering the Windows kernel

-Two of those ideas are already implemented: MemoryMon detecting execution of kernel memory, and GuardMon monitoring some of PatchGuard activities.
+Two of those ideas were already implemented: MemoryMon detecting execution of kernel memory, and GuardMon monitoring some of PatchGuard activities.
 See their project pages for more details:
 - https://github.com/tandasat/MemoryMon